Tools & calculators

 Rewards credit cards are great if you plan to read the fine print about where to earn the most points, and then spend enough to be able to actually redeem them.
 Complimentary benefits like travel insurance and extended warranty are attractive too, but only if you get enough use out of them to justify the annual card fee.
 And high credit card interest rates are not a problem if you plan to pay off the balance in full every month.
 That is, until the day you forget to pay on time, or just can’t come up with the cash on the due date.
 Time to look at ANZ’s straightforward combination of a low interest rate and fairly low annual fee.

-Low ongoing interest rate – for a credit card
+Low interest rate – for a credit card

-Up to 55 days on purchases each month
+Up to 55 days on purchases every month

-Purchases you make on the first day of the billing cycle are free of interest for Up to 55 days on purchases, but purchases you make on the last day of the billing cycle are free of interest for only 25 days.
-ANZ are being rather generous here, in granting 55 rather than 44 days, given that it’s a low-rate, lower fee card.
+Purchases you make on the first day of the billing cycle are free of interest for 55 days, but purchases you make on the last day of the billing cycle are free of interest for only 25 days.
+ANZ are being rather generous here, in granting 55 rather than 44 days, given that it’s a low-rate, lower-fee card.

-Since it’s a low-rate, lower-fee card, don’t expect a concierge service or access to pre-release concert tickets.
-But what you will get is MasterCard’s ‘Priceless Cities’, a program of special events, discounts, privileges and upgrades for entertainment, accommodation and dining across several continents.
+Since it is a low-rate, lower-fee card, don’t expect a concierge service or access to pre-release concert tickets.
+But what you will get is Mastercard’s 'Priceless Cities’, a program of special events, discounts, privileges and upgrades for entertainment, accommodation and dining across several continents.

-The advertising for this card makes a bit of a stir about the global network of both ANZ and MasterCard and the attendant advantages.
-What you will in fact get is worldwide access to your credit, 24/7 global service, ANZ Falcon monitoring of suspicious transactions, and a money back guarantee against fraud provided you take the required precautions and quickly notify the bank of anything that looks dodgy, or a lost or stolen card.
+The advertising for this card makes a bit of a stir about the global network of both ANZ and Mastercard and the attendant advantages.
+What you will in fact gain is worldwide access to your line of credit, 24/7 global service, ANZ Falcon monitoring of suspicious transactions, and a money-back guarantee against fraud provided you take the required precautions and quickly notify the bank of anything that looks dodgy, or a lost or stolen card.
 It’s good to have this level of customer service and peace of mind, of course, but it’s pretty much what we’ve come to expect from the major banks.

-This card is MasterCard PayPass enabled, allowing you to Tap & Go with PIN-free purchase transactions under $100.
-Even better, you can download the ANZ goMoney, Apple Pay or Android Pay apps, to turn your mobile Android or Apple smartphone into a digital wallet, so that your card can be left in your pocket or even be left at home.
+This card is Mastercard PayPass enabled, allowing you to Tap & Go with PIN-free purchase transactions under $100.
+Even better, you can download the ANZ goMoney, Apple Pay or Android Pay apps, to turn your Android or Apple smartphone into a digital wallet, so that your card can stay in your pocket or even be left at home.